 I have never been this up close and personal with tigers.
 Getting within a few centimeters of them.
 Some of my fellow travelers even patted them and played with them.
 I did not have the courage.
-But after a while, I was comfortable moving around with many tigers tied to various trees in an open dusty ground.
+But after a while, I was comfortable moving around with many tigers tied to various trees in the open dusty ground.
 Standing there at Tiger Temple, I realized the difference between reading and hearing about some experiences.
 And actually being a part of them.

 Tiger Temple, Kanchanaburi

 I was scared and excited at the same time.
 Some instinct gave me the courage to stand there with ease and click pictures and videos.
 Maybe it was the chains around the necks of these big cats.
 Or was it the volunteers in shining pink color or the monk who was treating them like children and playing with them.
 I did go a bit white every time they opened their mouth.
 And showed those long sharp teeth sometimes to yawn and sometimes to make a bit of noise.
 At the same time, when I saw their movements being restricted by the chains around their neck, it felt sad.
-I felt an empathy for them with an impulse to open their chains.
+I felt empathy for them with an impulse to open their chains.

 Thoughts of visitors